Scotland 'Yes' vote would trigger dispute over old oil rigs

 The Scottish government said the outcome of talks with Westminster on how the cost of decommissioning tax relief will be split would have no impact on the value of the relief received by operators.

-But alongside the uncertainty around decommissioning costs, the industry is worried that future investment in the North Sea could be jeopardised by a dispute over maritime boundaries if Scotland becomes independent.
+But alongside the uncertainty around decommissioning costs, the industry is worried that future investment in the North Sea could be jeopardized by a dispute over maritime boundaries if Scotland becomes independent.

 “It is to be hoped that the two governments could come to a decision quickly and avoid a dispute, which does have the potential to stall investment in the disputed area,” said Judith Aldersey-Williams, a partner at law firm CMS.